 Product standards | Every item is carefully evaluated before it’s allowed on our shelves.
 Our produce is 95% organic and as local as we can get it.
 We ban many ingredients that other stores allow — for example, our food has no artificial colors or flavors, no high fructose corn syrup, no hydrogenated oil, no sulfites, no nitrates or nitrites, no MSG — and many more.

 Local partnerships | We work closely with local, organic produce farmers and know them by name.
 Our meat buyer visits local ranchers to see how they raise their animals and implement sustainable practices, such as rotational grazing and regenerative agriculture.
 We rely upon trusted third-party verification boards to ensure our wild-caught seafood is sustainable and healthy.
 To compensate our producers, we strive to pay the fairest prices for their goods and services.
 We do the ground work so you don’t have to.

-Employee wellbeing │ Team members at Lakewinds are passionate, knowledgeable, and committed to our cause.
-Eighty percent are full-time with benefits, and we have a rich tradition of apprenticeships, legacies, and long-term employment.
+Employee well-being │ Team members at Lakewinds are passionate, knowledgeable, and committed to our cause.
+Eighty percent are full-time with benefits, and we have a rich tradition of on-the-job training, opportunity for advancement, and long-term employment.
 Fair compensation and great workplaces aren’t just essential to our values, they’re essential to our commitment to community and the environment.
 We’ve found that when people have a stake and a say in their work, their passion and commitment to that work increases.